sc0v0ne/LearnAI/ml/data_prep.md

 Exploratory Data Analysis (EDA) is crucial: summary stats and making plots of the data.

 NOTE: It is estimated that 80% of AI project development time is spent on preparing the data [6].

+## ETL vs ELT

+ETL and ELT (extract, transform, load, or extract, load, and transform).

+ETL transforms the data before loading it into a data warehouse while ELT loads the data and allows the transformation to be handled within the data warehouse [13].

+- **Extract:** This refers to pulling the source data from the original database or data source.

+  With ETL, the data goes into a temporary staging area.

+  With ELT, it goes immediately into a data lake storage system.

+- **Transform:** This refers to the process of changing the format/structure of the information so that it can integrate with the target system and the rest of the data within that system.

+- **Load:** This refers to the process of inserting the information into a data storage system.

+  In ELT scenarios, raw/unstructured data is loaded, then transformed within the target system.

+  In ETL, the raw data is transformed into structured data prior to reaching the target.

+### Kestra

+**Kestra** is an infinitely scalable orchestration and scheduling platform, creating, running, scheduling, and monitoring millions of complex pipelines.

+Kestra can manage ETL and ELT in the same solution, handling even the most complex workflows.

+ETL processes can be used to scrub sensitive data, ensuring compliance, loading the transformed data within a temporary table.

+With Kestra’s capacity for parallel flows, the rest of the data can be handled by ELT.

+Kestra is able to perform ELT workloads on its own or with integrations to many popular solutions.

+Kestra can handle loading data from BigQuery, CopyIn, Postgres, and more.

+A simple query can be performed to move the data, for example, SQL INSERT INTO SELECT statements.

+Dependencies between flows can be handled with Kestra’s trigger mechanisms to transform the data within the database (cloud or physical).

+ETL is just as easily managed by Kestra’s flexible workflows.

+FileTransform plugins are one possible method, but you can write a simple Python/Javascript/Groovy script to transform an extracted dataset data row per row.

+For example, you can remove columns with personal data, clean columns by removing dates, and more.
+Integrating a custom docker image into your workflow is another method that can be used to transform the data.

+Not only can you transform data row per row, you can potentially handle conversion of data between formats, for example, transforming AVRO data to JSON or CSV, or vice versa.

+This is not usually possible with most solutions.
+Most ELT tools often prevent ETL processes by design because they cannot handle heavy transform operations.

+Kestra is able to handle both because all transformations are considered to be row per row, and therefore do not use any memory to perform the function, only CPU.